* This information replaces FIS 002 Definitions

 A federally funded loan co-administered between the Office of Business Affairs Student Finance and the Office of Financial Aid and Scholarships (OFAS).
 OFAS administers the application process and recipient selection.
 The Office of Business Affairs maintains the promissory notes and processes the repayment schedules.

 An amount paid for the benefit of an individual to aid in the pursuit of study or research, usually at the graduate level.
 See the Graduate School website for Graduate School institutional allowance policy.
-See FIS 410-11: Fellowships, Scholarships, and Student Payments.
+For more information, see Fiscal Policy-Rule #03-140-508 Fellowships, Scholarships and Student Payments.

 Required study trips outside the regular classroom or laboratory.
 Trips must be necessary for field instruction, observation of contemporary practices and other areas that are not readily available for classroom or laboratory presentation, but are considered by the instructor to be subject matter essential to the course.